timlukins/pixelmor/README.md

 However, this rather more importantly shows up just what is deficient in such an approach.
 Particularly in the unique nature of problems presented by image/video data, and the end use-cases for it.
 Naturally the question emerges as to what would be a more principled way to process and analyse massive amounts of pixels (rather than characters)?

-This all assumes a certain familiarity with Hadoop based technologies, pythong and a fair smattering of computer vision.
-I myself am by not means an expert - even though these notes stem from a presentation I did some while ago [here](present/anc09_cloudy_vision.pdf).
+This all assumes a certain familiarity with Hadoop based technologies, python and a fair smattering of computer vision.
+I myself am by not means an expert - even though these notes stem from a presentation I did some [while ago](present/anc09_cloudy_vision.pdf).
 The intention however is to be *pragmatic* rather than overly too bogged down in theory - except when it matters!

 Colour Count
 ------------

-Let's see how we can emulate the stock "word-count"of vanilla *text-based* map-reduce - but instead do a "colour-count" across all the pixels in the video.
+Let's see how we can emulate the stock "word-count" of vanilla *text-based* map-reduce - but instead do a "colour-count" across all the pixels in the video.

 We can achieve this, and allow scalability, by splitting up the input video into frames, and furthermore each frame into a set of tiles.
 Then, we can combine all these tiles into a ["SequenceFile"](http://hadoop.apache.org/docs/current/api/org/apache/hadoop/io/SequenceFile.html) - one of the handier container formats that Hadoop supports for processing lots of smaller files.